monescript/monescript/README.md

 [![Build status](https://travis-ci.org/abtechbit/luini.svg?branch=master)](https://travis-ci.org/abtechbit/luini)
 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-# luini
+# monescript

-luini is a double-entry [plain text accounting](http://plaintextaccounting.org/) system that works in you browser.
+monescript is a double-entry [plain text accounting](http://plaintextaccounting.org/) system that works in you browser.
-There is no server behind luini, all the calculations are performed locally in your browser window without any data leaving your computer.
+There is no server behind monescript, all the calculations are performed locally in your browser window without any data leaving your computer.

-luini works with text files formatted as a transaction journal.
-No modification is made to the original journal, luini only performs journal analysis and presents financial summary graphs and statistics.
+monescript works with text files formatted as a transaction journal.
+No modification is made to the original journal, monescript only performs journal analysis and presents financial summary graphs and statistics.

 ## [Demo](https://abtechbit.github.io/)